-Net premiums written increased primarily from higher average flow insurance in-force in 2017.
+Net premiums written increased primarily from higher insurance in-force and a larger private mortgage insurance available market, partially offset by lower average rates on our mortgage insurance in 2018.

-Primary insurance in-force increased primarily as a result of higher flow insurance-in-force of \$15.5 billion, which increased from \$119.8 billion as of December 31, 2015 to \$135.3 billion as of December 31, 2016 as a result of new insurance written in 2016.
-The increase in flow insurance in-force was partially offset by a decline of \$0.4 billion in bulk insurance in-force, which decreased from \$2.6 billion as of December 31, 2015 to \$2.2 billion as of December 31, 2016 from cancellations and lapses.
-In addition, risk in-force increased primarily as a result of higher flow new insurance written.
-Flow persistency was 77% and 80% for the years ended December 31, 2016 and 2015, respectively.
+Primary insurance in-force increased primarily as a result of higher flow insurance-in-force of \$15.0 billion, which increased from \$135.3 billion as of December 31, 2016 to \$150.3 billion as of December 31, 2017 as a result of new insurance written, partially offset by lapses during 2017.
+The increase in flow insurance in-force was partially offset by a decline of \$0.7 billion in bulk insurance in-force, which decreased from \$2.2 billion as of December 31, 2016 to \$1.5 billion as of December 31, 2017 from cancellations and lapses.
+In addition, risk in-force increased primarily as a result of higher flow insurance in-force.
+Flow persistency was 82% and 77% for the years ended December 31, 2017 and 2016, respectively.